deepaksood619/deepaksood619.github.io/docs/decentralized-applications/on-chain-analytics.md

 - 🔵 **Total Lifespan Created** = Circulating Supply
 - 🔴 **Average Lifespan per Coin (days)**

 Uptrends in the Average Lifespan metric indicate there is more HODLing taking place than Lifespan destruction.
-Downtrends indicate thatr longer-term investors are spending their coins in larger volumes, with steeper downtrends indicating more spent volume.
+Downtrends indicate that longer-term investors are spending their coins in larger volumes, with steeper downtrends indicating more spent volume.

 ## Liveliness